JetBrains/compose-multiplatform/tutorials/Desktop_Components/README.md

 You can add tooltip to any components using `BoxWithTooltip`.
 Basically `BoxWithTooltip` is a `Box` with the ability to show a tooltip, and has the same arguments and behavior as `Box`.
 The main arguments of the `BoxWithTooltip` function:
  - tooltip - composable content representing tooltip
+ - tooltipPlacement - describes how to place tooltip.
+You can specify an anchor (the mouse cursor or the component), an offset and an alignment
  - delay - time delay in milliseconds after which the tooltip will be shown (default is 500 ms)
- - offset - tooltip offset, the default position of the tooltip is under the mouse cursor

 ```kotlin
 import androidx.compose.foundation.BoxWithTooltip